 Kids often feel more curious about wildlife when they interact with animals creatively.
 These pages promote focus, spark imagination, and help build fine motor skills.
 Parents and teachers use them to turn playtime into an educational adventure.
 Along the way, you’ll uncover even more fun and interesting facts that make each animal unique and exciting to learn about.

-Animals like lions, jaguars, leopards, and tigers belong to the wild cat group.
+Animals like lions, jaguars, leopards, and tigers belong to the wild cat family.
 Among wild cats, the tiger is the largest animal in the world.
-The weight of a tiger is about 363 kg.
-The size of a tiger is about 10 feet.
+The weight of a tiger is up to about 363 kg.
+The size of a tiger is up to about 10 feet.

 Yes, tigers belong to a carnivorous animal group.
 This means that a tiger eats other animals.
 Big animals like deer, wild pigs, antelope, and buffalo are part of their routine meals.